Cricket: Kumble resigns as India's head coach

 "While the Cricket Advisory Committee had endorsed an extension to his tenure as Head Coach, Mr Anil Kumble has decided not to continue as the coach," the statement added.

+Kumble's decision to quit comes after a reported rift between him and captain Virat Kohli, with the BCCI advertising his job before the marquee 50-over trophy competition.

-The former captain did not travel with the India team that left from England on Tuesday for a limited-overs tour of the West Indies starting June 23.
+The BCCI had urged Kumble to carry on as coach until the end of a West Indies tour starting Jun 23, but the former India captain did not travel with the team that left from England on Tuesday.

-The BCCI had advertised for the coach's position just before the 50-over marquee event, prompting rumours of a rift between the coach and India captain Virat Kohli.
+Kumble, who is chairman of the International Cricket Council, remained in London for its ongoing annual conference.

+The BCCI has denied any rift in the Indian camp.
+However local media has reported that BCCI officials met Kumble and Kohli in London to try and resolve the spat.

-The 46-year-old Kumble, who was put in charge last June, coached India to 12 victories in 17 Tests.
+The 46-year-old Kumble, who was put in charge of coaching last June, helped India reclaim the number one ranking.

-Former India greats Sachin Tendulkar, Sourav Ganguly and VVS Laxman have been tasked with selecting his successor.
+"We wish to place on record our sincere appreciation for the immense contribution by Anil Kumble to the team which enabled India to attain the No.1 Test position," acting BCCI secretary Amitabh Choudhary said.

+"Indian cricket needs his continued contribution in various capacities and wishes him all the best in his future endeavour."